Aviation Program to add and implement AOPA’s New Aviation STEM Curriculum

 Admiral Farragut Academy has been offering Aviation courses since 1987.
-What began as an elective, became a full Aviation Program in 2007 with Private Pilot license training for students in 9th-12th grade at an additional cost.
+What began as an elective, became a full Aviation Program in 2007 with Private Pilot certificate training for students in 9th-12th grade at an additional cost.
 This year, Farragut continues to advance its Aviation Program by joining 69 other schools and adding the Aircraft Owners and Pilots Associations (AOPA) high school aviation science, technology, engineering, and math (STEM) curriculum in the 2018-2019 school year.

 “We have used AOPA’s online educational resources for years both in our Aviation Academy and Embry-Riddle Aeronautical University Dual Enrollment course,” said Rob Ewing, Director of the Aviation Program at Farragut.
 “I am always striving to improve the overall course offerings to our students, and by adding this coursework we join a larger aviation community driven to provide the best possible Aviation/STEM education for students that attend Admiral Farragut Academy.”

 AOPA’s aviation STEM curriculum is the first-of-its-kind and will offer students comprehensive, four-year aviation study options aligned with rigorous math and science standards used in many states nationwide.
 The program aims to provide students with the skills they need to learn about aviation-related career and educational opportunities.

 AOPA is developing these courses as part of three career and technical education (CTE) pathways: pilot, unmanned aircraft systems (drones), and aerospace engineering.

 Each year, AOPA will release subsequent courses until all four high school grade levels of the curriculum are complete.
 The curriculum will be provided to schools at no cost.
 Donors to the AOPA Foundation fund development and distribution of the curriculum, as well as other initiatives of the You Can Fly program.